jofraroher/DogApp/README.md

-# 🐶 DogApp – Konfío Mobile Engineer Challenge
+# 🐶 DogApp – Konfío Challenge

 DogApp is a SwiftUI-based application developed as part of a technical challenge.
 It fetches a list of dogs from a public API and presents them in a clean, responsive interface.
 The app also implements local persistence using SwiftData to improve performance and enable offline access.